ijwilson/diversit-tag/README.md

 ## Data Format

-Raw data should be in files with the first column a set of tags, labelled tag, other columns then give the counts in a set of organs.
+Raw data should be in files with the first column a set of tags, labelled tag, other columns then give the counts in a set of tissues/cells.
 Example data sets are given in the files `/data/example1.txt` and `/data/example2.txt`.

 The first few lines of `example1.txt` look like